 2. Water storage

-Humus has a high water-holding capacity, meaning it can efficiently store water and release it to plants when needed.
-This is especially valuable during dry periods, as it reduces water requirements and the frequency of irrigation.
+Humus has a high water retention capacity, meaning it can efficiently store water and release it to plants as needed.
+This is invaluable, especially during dry periods, as it reduces water requirements and the frequency of irrigation.

 3. Nutrient supplier